HaxeFlixel/haxeflixel.com/src/documents/documentation/03_resources/10-ios.html.md

 ----

-If you want to use the IOS emulator, add “-emulator” when running/testing.
+If you want to use the IOS emulator, add “-simulator when running/testing.

 ```
-openfl test ios -emulator
+openfl test ios -simulator
 ```

 ----